Desarrollo-CeSPI/docker-powerdns-admin/README.md

 # docker image for PowerDNS Admin

 This image installs [PowerDNS Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) application.
-As it's code is not tagged, we juts build it for the latest release.
+As it's code is not tagged, we just build it for the latest release.

 This image is also inspired by its [fork](https://github.com/reallyreally/docker-powerdns-admin)